rlwing/LessonPlans/cognizant_fsd_v2/LP_Spring_Configuration.md

 ### Instructions
 1. Discuss why we might need to have different configurations for an application
 1. Present Slides
-1. Quick live code demo
+1. Lab or live demo of lab
+1. Debrief with cold calling to confirm objectives

-### Lab
+### Lab - Individual or as a group
 1. Create a new spring boot web app using [initializer](http://start.spring.io)
-1. Generate AUTO-CONFIGURATION REPORT
+1. Generate AUTO-CONFIGURATION REPORT - Save version in project
 1. Add Profiles for DEV and TEST
 1. Add two @Beans one for DEV and one for TEST
-1. Add @Bean
 1. Add custom auto configuration to @SpringBoodApplication class
     * Exclude 1 or more auto configurations (be sure you don't need them) using "exclude=..."
-    *
+    * Exclude 1 or more auto configuration using @OnConditional
-1. Add Typesafe properties file
+1. Add Typesafe properties class
 1. Add controller that prints out custom properties per profile (requires separate deployment)
+1. Commit to a new GitHub repo and send link to instructors via slack

 ## Additional Resources
 PluralSight Course: [Spring Boot: Efficient Development, Configuration and Deployment](https://app.pluralsight.com/library/courses/spring-boot-efficient-development-configuration-deployment)